 Excavations should also be inspected at the start of each shift by a competent person who fully understands the dangers and necessary precautions.
-Risk assessments and method statements should be in place to ensure that appropriate control measures are implemented prior to any excavation work commencing.
+Risk assessments and method

 A permit is not always required for routine smaller excavations that are covered by a risk assessment and method statement.
 Further guidance can be sourced in the specific corporate procedures for: Construction, Design & Management; Permit to Work and Electrical Safety Procedure.